SIGN UP FOR OUR NEWSLETTER

-Sanjiva is the founder and a board member of WSO2.
-He was the CEO until 2017.
+Sanjiva is the Founder and CEO of WSO2.

 Sanjiva also has been committed to open source development for many years.
 An elected member of the Apache Software Foundation, Sanjiva was the original creator of Apache SOAP, and he has contributed to Apache Axis, Apache Axis2 and most Apache Web services projects.

 In 2003, Sanjiva founded the Lanka Software Foundation, a non-profit organization formed with the objective of promoting open source development, not usage, by Sri Lankan developers.
 He is currently its chief scientist and a director.
 LSF’s success stories include many Apache Web services projects and Sahana, the predominant disaster management system in the world.
 In recognition of his role in promoting open source participation from developing countries, Sanjiva was elected to the board of the Open Source Initiative (OSI) in April 2005, where he served for two years.

 Sanjiva also teaches and guides student projects part-time in the Computer Science & Engineering department of the University of Moratuwa, and he is a member of the university’s Faculty of Engineering Industry consultative board.

 Prior to joining IBM, Sanjiva spent three years at Purdue University as visiting faculty, where he received his Ph.D. in Computer Science in 1994.

 Read Sanjiva's Blog http://sanjiva.weerawarana.org